 It is extremely important to find a mentor that suits you, one who is experienced with the genre you write for.
 I am a strong believer in mentorships and the benefits to the mentee, if the partnership between the two is a good match.
 And a good match is extremely important.

 If you are not happy with your first, second or even third choice, continue to look until you find a mentor you are comfortable with.
-After all, you are paying for a service and until you find someone who is going to encourage and guide you, you are just wasting your time and money.
+If you are looking for someone who is going to agree with you and your writing 100%, perhaps a mentor is not the best option.
+Although you are paying for a service, you want to find someone who is going to encourage, guide you and help you to grow as a writer.

 Benefits of a writing mentor

 Communicating with an author who has already achieved some of our goals can be very inspiring and motivational.
 It also reaffirms that hard work and dedication do pay off.

 When a writer who we respect and admire takes an interest in our work, it gives us a well-deserved confidence boost.